remyeltorro/remyeltorro.github.io/_pages/about.md

 - neighborhood schemes to link the single-cells of a population (e.g. cancer cells) to the single-cells of the other population (e.g. immune cells) and describe cell pairs
 ... and many more interesting techniques!

 **Delivery:** a Python package accompanied by a complete graphical interface, forming a closed and intuitive ecosystem to correct images, segment, track & measure cells, pick up events, compute neighborhoods, plot results (survival functions, measurement distributions, collapse single-cell signals with respect to an event time)...

-Developed in close collaboration with experimentalist / users.
+Developed in close collaboration with experimentalist researches (Ph.D. students, engineer, post-doc).
 Software routinely used in LAI & CINaM on several projects.

 ---